pivot-access-ltd/bma-offline-docs/src/managing-dhcp.md

 <a href="#heading--extending-a-reserved-dynamic-ip-range"><h2 id="heading--extending-a-reserved-dynamic-ip-range">Extending a reserved dynamic IP range</h2></a>

-rad-begin /deb/2.9/cli
-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/2764)).
+If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/nnnn)).
 Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
 Just select the subnet under the 'Subnets' page and reserve a dynamic range.
-DHCP will be enabled automatically. rad-end
+DHCP will be enabled automatically.

-rad-begin /deb/2.9/ui
-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/2765)).
-Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
-Just select the subnet under the 'Subnets' page and reserve a dynamic range.
-DHCP will be enabled automatically. rad-end

-rad-begin /deb/3.0/cli
-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/3967)).
-Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
-Just select the subnet under the 'Subnets' page and reserve a dynamic range.
-DHCP will be enabled automatically. rad-end

-rad-begin /deb/3.0/ui
-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/3968)).
-Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
-Just select the subnet under the 'Subnets' page and reserve a dynamic range.
-DHCP will be enabled automatically. rad-end

-rad-begin /snap/2.9/cli
-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/2758)).
-Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
-Just select the subnet under the 'Subnets' page and reserve a dynamic range.
-DHCP will be enabled automatically. rad-end

-rad-begin /snap/2.9/ui
-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/2759)).
-Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
-Just select the subnet under the 'Subnets' page and reserve a dynamic range.
-DHCP will be enabled automatically. rad-end

-rad-begin /snap/3.0/cli
-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/3965)).
-Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
-Just select the subnet under the 'Subnets' page and reserve a dynamic range.
-DHCP will be enabled automatically. rad-end

-rad-begin /snap/3.0/ui
-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges](/t/ip-ranges/3966)).
-Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
-Just select the subnet under the 'Subnets' page and reserve a dynamic range.
-DHCP will be enabled automatically. rad-end

 <a href="#heading--external-dhcp-and-a-reserved-ip-range"><h2 id="heading--external-dhcp-and-a-reserved-ip-range">External DHCP and a reserved IP range</h2></a>

-rad-begin /deb/2.9/cli
 If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
 For instance, address conflicts may occur if you set a machine's IP assignment mode to 'Auto assign' in the context of an external DHCP server.
-See [IP ranges](/t/ip-ranges/2764) to create such a range.
-It should correspond to the lease range of the external server. rad-end

-rad-begin /deb/2.9/ui
-If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
-For instance, address conflicts may occur if you set a machine's IP assignment mode to 'Auto assign' in the context of an external DHCP server.
-See [IP ranges](/t/ip-ranges/2765) to create such a range.
-It should correspond to the lease range of the external server. rad-end

-rad-begin /deb/3.0/cli
-If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
-For instance, address conflicts may occur if you set a machine's IP assignment mode to 'Auto assign' in the context of an external DHCP server.
-See [IP ranges](/t/ip-ranges/3967) to create such a range.
-It should correspond to the lease range of the external server. rad-end

-rad-begin /deb/3.0/ui
-If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
-For instance, address conflicts may occur if you set a machine's IP assignment mode to 'Auto assign' in the context of an external DHCP server.
-See [IP ranges](/t/ip-ranges/3968) to create such a range.
-It should correspond to the lease range of the external server. rad-end

-rad-begin /snap/2.9/cli
-If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
-For instance, address conflicts may occur if you set a machine's IP assignment mode to 'Auto assign' in the context of an external DHCP server.
-See [IP ranges](/t/ip-ranges/2758) to create such a range.
-It should correspond to the lease range of the external server. rad-end

-rad-begin /snap/2.9/ui
-If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
-For instance, address conflicts may occur if you set a machine's IP assignment mode to 'Auto assign' in the context of an external DHCP server.
-See [IP ranges](/t/ip-ranges/2759) to create such a range.
-It should correspond to the lease range of the external server. rad-end

-rad-begin /snap/3.0/cli
-If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
-For instance, address conflicts may occur if you set a machine's IP assignment mode to 'Auto assign' in the context of an external DHCP server.
-See [IP ranges](/t/ip-ranges/3965) to create such a range.
-It should correspond to the lease range of the external server. rad-end

-rad-begin /snap/3.0/ui
-If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
-For instance, address conflicts may occur if you set a machine's IP assignment mode to 'Auto assign' in the context of an external DHCP server.
-See [IP ranges](/t/ip-ranges/3966) to create such a range.
-It should correspond to the lease range of the external server. rad-end
+See [IP ranges](/t/ip-ranges/nnnn) to create such a range.
+It should correspond to the lease range of the external server.

 <a href="#heading--dhcp-relay"><h2 id="heading--dhcp-relay">DHCP relay</h2></a>